lkoskela/maven-build-utils/README.md

   to the project's execution.
 * The listed percentage for a _goal_ represents that goal's contribution to the phase's execution.

+# CONFIGURATION

+The report is written to the console by default.
+If you'd prefer to direct it to a file, you can do that with a system property like so:

+    mvn -Dduration.output=file ...

+This will direct the output to "target/durations.log" under the execution directory.
+If you would prefer a different destination for the log file, you can override it with another system property:

+    mvn -Dduration.output=file -Dduration.output.file=/tmp/perf.log ...

 Good luck!